Conference in London, September 3-5, 2026

 Scientific committee

-Emilio Brandao (KTH and Chalmers, Sweden), Reem Charif (University of the Arts London), Magnus Ericson (Iaspis – International Programme for Visual and Applied Arts, Sweden), Lee Ivett (London School of Architecture), Torange Khonsari (Architectural Association), Ruth Lang (London School of Architecture), Åsa Ståhl (HDK-Valand – Academy of Art and Design, Gothenburg), Kim Trogal (UCA Canterbury), Manijeh Verghese (Open City) and others to be confirmed
+Emilio Brandao (KTH and Chalmers, Sweden), Sara Brolund de Carvalho (KTH, Stockholm), Reem Charif (University of the Arts London), Nerea Amoros Elorduy (Universitat Politècnica de Catalunya), Magnus Ericson (Iaspis – International Programme for Visual and Applied Arts, Sweden), Lee Ivett (London School of Architecture), Svenja Keune (University of Borås, Sweden), Torange Khonsari (Architectural Association), Thérèse Kristiansson (KTH, Stockholm), Ruth Lang (London School of Architecture), Åsa Ståhl (HDK-Valand – Academy of Art and Design, Gothenburg), Kim Trogal (UCA Canterbury), and Manijeh Verghese (Open City).

 Organising committee